 - C. Students wishing to defer the exam in the Primary Field to the Late Summer Exam Offering may do so by notifying the Staff Graduate Advisor.
 In that case, qualification in both Primary and Secondary Fields should occur together before the start of Fall Quarter in the third year. - 6.
 Complete a breadth requirement by taking four courses as follows. - A. Distributed Breadth Option: Four courses total from any field other than the Primary and Secondary Fields, with at least one core course in each of two fields.
 The 2 non-core courses may be outside the Department, and by advance petition may be language courses.
 To petition please contact the Staff Graduate Advisor.
 If a student is pursuing a Ph.D.
 Emphasis (see below), no more than one of the courses in the Ph.D.
 Emphasis can count toward the breadth requirement. - B. Concentrated Breadth Option: Four courses in one field outside the Primary and Secondary Fields.
 For students who require language training for their dissertations, up to two language courses in other departments may count toward the breadth requirement.
 Please contact the Staff Graduate Advisor if you are considering language classes for your breadth requirement. - C. If the student's Secondary Field is IP or EP, the Breadth Requirement must be fulfilled as follows.
 For the Concentrated Breadth Option, by choosing courses in AP, CP, IR or PT.
 For the Distributed Breadth Option, by choosing the two core courses from AP, CP, IR or PT. - D. Students may take two methods courses for their breadth requirement, subject to approval by the Graduate Advisor.
-Please contact the Staff Graduate Program Advisor with questions. - 7.
-Pass an oral qualifying examination of the dissertation prospectus, also known informally as the "prospectus defense."
-This is to be completed before the start of Year 4. - 8.
-Pay the "Advancement to Candidacy" fee to the Cashier's Office and take the receipt to the Graduate Division. - 9.
-Complete the dissertation to the satisfaction of the student's dissertation committee.
+Please contact the Staff Graduate Program Advisor with questions. - E. For those who enter the program with a Masters degree, they can potentially use up to two courses from their degree towards their breadth requirement.
+The courses will not show up on their transcript since they were used to obtain another degree, but rather two of the breadth requirement courses would be waived.